arkouda-www/arkouda-www.github.io/content/_index.md

 {{< rect >}}
 ### Fast
 Arkouda is powered by [Chapel](https://chapel-lang.org), a programming language built from the ground up to support parallelism and distributed computing.
-Make the most out of every core and every node in your arsenal.
+Make the most out of every core and every node in your system.

 <!-- [See performance results →](#) -->
 {{< /rect >}}